Get a professional water heater installation by Clovis Plumbing Services – Same day service

 - Disconnect the cold water at the shut off valve.

-- Disconnect the vent pipe from the unit.
+- Unfasten the vent pipe from the unit.

 - You are ready to remove the old water heater.